openmindculture/react-dataviz-demo/README.md

 Scalability/Responsiveness: Charts should remain readable and usable when zoomed in (up to 200% without assistive technology, WCAG 1.4.4). `ResponsiveContainer` in Recharts helps with general responsiveness, but text and element sizing within the chart also need to be considered.

 ## Conclusion

-We have verified that ReCharts can be used quickly, and Google AI served as a tutorial replacement, while Copilot wasted useless time.
+We have verified that ReCharts can be used quickly, but it does not provide responsive and accessible charts out of the box.
+Google AI served as a tutorial replacement, while Copilot wasted useless time.
+Google Gemini, JetBrains AI and JetBrains IDEA context actions provided helpful code and ideas, but also often pointed in the wrong direction or provided faulty code that did not work.
+Code assistance and answers kept causing confusion by contradicting earlier advice.

 ### AI on AI